 “[The EPA] made a lot of excuses for what they can’t do,” Tsolkas told Truthout.
 “I honestly believe there were some good people in that room.
 They were helpful in setting that meeting up.
 They’ve been receptive to our input.
 They haven’t established a sort of adversarial relationship as other government agencies, like the BOP, have done.”

-According to Tsolkas and the HRDC, the BOP has never considered its prisoners as populations that fall under the federal environmental justice standards for assessing environmental impacts at new prisons.
-In a statement released to Truthout, a BOP spokesperson said:
+According to Tsolkas and the Defense Center, the BOP has never considered its prisoners as populations that fall under the federal environmental justice standards for assessing environmental impacts at new prisons.

-The HRDC has highlighted several cases nationwide in which prisoners’ drinking water has been contaminated.
+The Defense Center has highlighted several cases nationwide in which prisoners’ drinking water has been contaminated.
 In federal prisons in California and Texas, elevated levels of arsenic were found in the water supply.
-In 2007, the HRDC’s magazine, Prison Legal News, found dozens of prisons in 17 states had persistent issues related to sewage and sanitation problems, including several cases in which prisons dumped or spilled sewage into local waterways.
+In 2007, the Defense Center’s magazine, Prison Legal News, found dozens of prisons in 17 states had persistent issues related to sewage and sanitation problems, including several cases in which prisons dumped or spilled sewage into local waterways.